w3ctag/process/guide-for-tag-members.md

 and we do use autocomplete to predict the rest of a word or two, but we will not generate whole sentences that then have to be checked for accuracy and redundancy.

-We also strive to read the whole explainer for features we're asked to review.
-If an explainer needs to be summarized in order to take a reasonable time to review, we ask the proponents to do that instead of trusting an "AI" not to miss important pieces.

 ### Face-to-face (F2F) meetings

 Occationally we will meet face-to-face for three days to work together.